DocLab

 When?

-The third edition of Kundura DocLab will be held at Beykoz Kundura from May 25 to 30, 2025.
+The fourth edition of Kundura DocLab will be held at Beykoz Kundura from June 8 to 12, 2026.

 What we offer

-Kundura DocLab offers a capacity-building program; gathering with inspiring workshops, lectures, and international exchange programs held for the third time in Istanbul in May 2025 to generate this creative and collaborative space.
+Kundura DocLab offers a capacity-building program; gathering with inspiring workshops, lectures, and international exchange programs held for the fourth time in Istanbul in June 2026 to generate this creative and collaborative space.
 We will investigate harmoniously for a cutting-edge cross-disciplinary approach and offer an exchange for building up a curious ecosystem in artistic production.

 Who can participate?